 With leveraging new technologies, sellers could directly benefit when potential buyers navigate their digital channels: E.g. in case a purchasing agent of a capital equipment machine manufacturer is navigating the digital channel of a drive systems vendor to figure out which new products (or services) are provided, a sales professional of the vendor could get a notification and react directly: contacting the prospect triggered by this “event” to provide the right information in context and tailored to the specific needs (based on the analysis of the navigation).
 This is a much better approach than sending mass-emails to customers and prospects without context and without being customer-specific.

 Service parts business is another important example when it comes to digital channels and customer experience: most industrial machines have life spans that are very long, with some original equipment dating back a decade or even longer.
 Over time, specifications change, records are lost, employees change jobs or retire, all of which make servicing and maintaining older machines difficult.
 A common spare parts issue is that part numbers are difficult to find or have changed.
 If a buyer can’t specifically identify the exact part number, using digital photography they could capture an image and send that to the seller or even upload it directly to the seller’s digital channel.
 The seller can accommodate and analyze digital images by providing a self-service process for the buyer – another example on how to make it easier for customers to deal with their vendors.
+Innovative manufacturing companies already consider emergency parts by integrating 3D printing services from partners into their web channel solutions.
 The opportunity for this type of simplicity in the digital age is vast and unprecedented.

 Through innovative technology advances like real-time customer profiling, omni-channel content management, 3D visualization, artificial intelligence, video production, predictive analytics, guided-selling, and live chat, industrial OEMs can differentiate their digital presence to make the buying experience as simple, enjoyable, and easy as possible for well-educated, highly-demanding, and time-constrained industrial buyers.